Elementary coordinatization of finitely generated nilpotent groups: Zilber's example

 \section{Zilber's example}

-Here we present an example due to B. Zilber~\cite{Z71} which was the first example of two elementarily equivalent finitely generated nilpotent groups which are not isomorphic.
-We shall show that they can be looked at as abelian deformations of one an other.
+Here we present an example due to B. Zilber~\cite{Z71} which was the first example of two finitely generated nilpotent groups $G$ and $H$ where $G\equiv H$ but $G\ncong H$.
+We shall show that $G$ and $H$ are best described as abelian deformations of one another.

-Consider the groups $G$ and $H$ presented (in the category of 2-nilpotent groups) below.
+Consider the groups $G$ and $H$ presented (in the category of 2-nilpotent groups) as follows.

 B. Zilber~\cite{Z71} proved that $G\equiv H$ but $G\ncong H$.
 Let us first apply a Titze transformation to both $G$ and $H$ to get

 Now we are going to show that $H$ is an abelian deformation of $G$.
 So define a group $K$ by